 Rose currently has 16 pieces on display at Dillsburg Library.
 They vary in size, with the largest being about 28 inches high and 32 inches wide.
 You can contact Rose at [email protected].

 The following interview is from Fall 2021, with a few updates. – KLG

 After watching a demonstration, I was curious as to how one could use strips of wool to make beautiful images on a piece of linen.
 With the history involved as to how our ancestors made rugs for their floors using all kinds of old clothing and seed bags and flour sacks just to have a covering for their floors.

 How would you describe this art form?

 This art form is so different from other forms of art.
-An art a lot of people knew nothing about.
-Some people get this art form confused with latch hooking which is very different.
-Basically, you weave strips of wool into a base clothe.
-In the old days, a farm wife would have used cloth gathered from scraps and weaved into an old burlap sack.
+[It’s] an art a lot of people know nothing about.
+Some people get this art form confused with latch hooking, which is very different.
+Basically, you weave strips of wool into a base cloth.
+In the old days, a farm wife would have used cloth gathered from scraps and weaved them into an old burlap sack.
 Well, burlap does not last very long, so I use cloth made for the purpose.
 I still use old clothing, gathered from thrift shops and like, as the source of my wool.

 What do you enjoy most about making these rugs?

 I enjoy making these rugs because it is like drawing and coloring pictures with wool instead of ink and paint.

 How do you get started on a new rug?
 Is that process always the same or is it different for each rug?

 I get started on a new rug by looking at pictures in books and magazines.
 Once I see something that gets my attention, I keep it in a file for future use.